rguske/tmc-tko-lc/workshop/content/workshop-overview.md

 **Day 1** - Implement Access, Security, Quota and Backup Policies

+Most of Day 1 activities are about:

-Baseline policies around security, access, quota can be quickly applied to cluster across multiple-clouds at once using logical groups.
+* Baseline policies around security, access, quota can be quickly applied to cluster across multiple-clouds at once using logical groups.
-Automate collecting backups of Kubernetes clusters
+* Automate the creation of backups of Kubernetes clusters and its data

 ![](./exercises/images/tko.png)